select/google-docs-bibtex-cite/README.md

 Install script by using the menu Tools > Script Editor ...

+In the editor menu go to Resource > Current script's triggers > Add new trigger

+Choose: onInstall, From spreadsheet, On open (this should be the default) and save

 Reload the spreadsheet, BibTeX-cite menu should appear

 Use the menu BibTeX-cite > Configure BibTeX-Cite